 Daikin Industries, Ltd. strives to raise information security awareness among all members through training for officers, managers, and employees.
 General employees took courses on in-house rules in which they conducted self-assessments to confirm how well they are complying with the Group Conduct Guidelines.
 There were also articles in Daikin's in-house magazine aimed at raising security awareness.
 In addition to training and other educational sessions, once a year we send employees training emails that give them practice in dealing with malicious targeted email attacks.

-In fiscal 2019, we held a training session for information security leaders led by an outside instructor about the steps they can take in their own departments to respond to a cyberattack.
+In fiscal 2020, we held a training session for information security leaders led by an outside instructor on the fundamentals of information security management.

 Daikin Industries, Ltd. holds self-checks every year to determine the state of compliance with the Group Conduct Guidelines.
 These checks include Daikin's proprietary self-assessment system and information security matters.